-Unfortunately, the hiring and onboarding process can be tough, especially for startups and small businesses.
+Unfortunately, the hiring and onboarding process can be tough and especially challenging for startups and small businesses.
 Without the well-established HR infrastructure of larger organizations, you might miss out on the best candidates or worse, hire the wrong people.

 As a result, many startups simply do without adding new hires to their organization altogether.
 Instead, they pile extra responsibilities onto their existing staff.
 This is a recipe for disaster.
 Overworked staff are likely to leave your company, and other competent staff who can handle the pressure will burn out.

 We have a strategy to help you avoid those problems.
 Developing a recruitment process your organization can actually use will help you strategically scale.

 Before the Recruitment Process

 Most organizations are built on a framework of systems composed of things like job descriptions, organizational hierarchy, and a general understanding of how to get stuff done.